alexanderdean/arduino-temp-tracker/README.md

 In software terms, you will need:

-1. <<Something about SnowPlow library>>
+1. The sketch in this repository, `temp-tracker.ino`
-2. A SnowPlow event collector (to receive events sent by the Arduino Tracker)
+2. The [SnowPlow Arduino Tracker] [snowplow-arduino-tracker] library

-If you are not already running SnowPlow, we recommend setting up the CloudFront-based event collector, which is SnowPlow's simplest collector.
-Checkout the guide here: [Setting up the Cloudfront Collector] [cf-collector-setup].
+2. A [SnowPlow event collector] [snowplow-collectors] (to receive events sent by the Arduino Tracker)

 ## 2. Making